Salish Sea Bioregional Gathering

 The interspiritual organizers of this gathering are committed to an ecological future vision for the Salish Sea Bioregion that values the sacred oneness and interdependence of all existence (Nuts a maht = “we are one” in Coast Salish language), is lived by the “Golden Rule” of treating others as we wish to be treated, and is grounded in both scientific and experiential ways of knowing.
 We believe that climate change is a moral/ethical issue that calls for a moral/ethical response.

-The Salish Sea Bioregional Gathering will reflect foundational commitments to authentic, just, and respectful relationships with our Indigenous sisters and brothers.
-Some of the multicultural organizers of this meeting are Indigenous; others among us live here as settlers.
+The Salish Sea Bioregional Gathering has been meaning to reflect foundational commitments to authentic, just, and respectful relationships with our Indigenous sisters and brothers.
+Some of the multicultural organizers of this meeting were Indigenous; others among us lived here as settlers.
 All of us are grateful for the moral wisdom and ethical commitment with which the Coast Salish peoples have cared for these lands and waters through millennia.
-We bring to this work our shared humility for harms done to the Indigenous peoples of this place, and for harms that continue today.
-And we bring the shared conviction that authentically honouring the sovereignty of Coast Salish peoples over their traditional territories is fundamental to redress for cultural and geographical colonization.
-We stand in accord with the Coast Salish peoples in their commitment to healing and protecting the ecosystems that support all life in the bioregion.
+We brought to this work our shared humility for harms done to the Indigenous peoples of this place, and for harms that continue today.
+And we brought the shared conviction that authentically honouring the sovereignty of Coast Salish peoples over their traditional territories is fundamental to redress for cultural and geographical colonization.
+We meant to stand in accord with the Coast Salish peoples in their commitment to healing and protecting the ecosystems that support all life in the bioregion.

 Each of us in our way has the power to contribute to an ecologically responsible and compassionate world.
 We start by cultivating within ourselves a moral, ethical and spiritual framework that supports health and happiness for more than just our self, kind and group.
 Each of us can practice “the golden rule” of treating others as we wish to be treated.
 As spiritually engaged people, we can also share wisdom insights and practices with those who seek them so that community by community we are as ready as possible to face climate-related challenges with strength and grace.
 In addition, we can respond to climate challenges together to limit present and future harms to the Earth, including humans.